hmcts/delete_testing/docs/index.md

 ## Slack Channels

-- `#platops-labs` is for support requests to the Platform Operations team
+- `#golden-path` is for support requests to the Platform Operations team
 - `#labs-build-notices` jenkins build notices channel